gingerhot/joker/README.md

 # Joker - Helps to check your dev environment

 Joker is a commandline tool used to check your dev environment.

-If you need a lot of tools and services to serve your development, you'll miss some operation before coding and testing.
-You may spend some time to debug an odd error and then you find that it's just because you forget starting a service or exporting a PATH.
+If you need a lot of tools and services in your dev environment, you might miss some operation before coding and testing.
+Then you'll spend some time to debug an odd error, finally you figured out that it's just because you forgot starting a service or exporting a PATH.
 That's aweful!

 Joker provides several kinds of checking as: